magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 Usually when we talk about practice we talk about entering and leaving, increasing the positive and removing the negative.
 But the final result is that all of these are done with.
-There is the the person who needs to train in these things, and there is the the person who no longer needs to train in anything.
+There is the *sekha puggala,* the person who needs to train in these things, and there is the *asekha puggala,* the person who no longer needs to train in anything.
 This is talking about the mind; when the mind has reached this level of full realization, there is nothing more to practise.
 Why is this?
 It is because such a person doesn’t have to make use of any of the conventions of teaching and practice.
 This person has abandoned the defilements.

-The person has to train in the steps of the path, from the very beginning to the highest level.
-When they have completed this they are called , meaning they no longer need to train because everything is finished.
+The *sekha* person has to train in the steps of the path, from the very beginning to the highest level.
+When they have completed this they are called *asekha*, meaning they no longer need to train because everything is finished.
 The things to be trained in are finished.
 Doubts are finished.
 There are no qualities to be developed.
 There are no defilements to remove.
 Such people dwell in peace.
 Whatever good or evil there is will not affect them; they are unshakeable no matter what they meet.
 This is talking about the empty mind.
 Now you will really be confused.

 You don’t understand this at all.
 ‘If my mind is empty, how can I walk?’
 Precisely because the mind is empty.
 ‘If the mind is empty, how can I